iu2vwk-ita/swiftserver/README.md

 # SwiftServer

-A lightweight, real-time Linux server monitoring dashboard with integrated disk cleanup utilities—perfect for purging heavy AI-generated temporary files and cache.
-Built with Flask and vanilla JavaScript for zero-dependency deployment on remote or headless machines.
+A lightweight, real-time Linux server monitoring dashboard with integrated disk cleanup utilities perfect for purging heavy AI generated temporary files and cache.
+Built with Flask and vanilla JavaScript for zero dependency deployment on remote or headless machines.

 ## Features